Department: UO Online

 Salary: $20.28 - $37.59 per hour

 September 22, 2023; position open until filled

 Special Instructions to Applicants

 The Office of the Provost (OtP) is responsible for carrying out the academic mission of the University of Oregon.
-In doing so, OtP works closely with faculty and staff to enhance academic excellence, student success, and the UO’s overall academic profile.
-Led by the Provost, OtP is a dynamic office that leads and manages a variety of initiatives, processes, and services.
+In doing so, the office works closely with faculty and staff to enhance academic excellence, student success, and the UO’s overall academic profile.
+OtP is a dynamic office that leads and manages a variety of initiatives, processes, and services.
 A major initiative being led by OtP is to boost student success by strengthening infrastructure and support for UO’s online courses.
-Online education expands the University of Oregon's educational mission beyond campus, enlarging UO’s reach and amplifying the University's reputation as a leader in research and teaching.
+Online education expands the University of Oregon's educational mission beyond campus, enlarging UO’s reach and amplifying the university's reputation as a leader in research and teaching.
 Further, online education and the goals of this initiative align with the presidential priorities of access, student success, excellence, and experience.

 • Bachelor’s degree.

 • 3 years of experience working with Canvas or a similar Learning Management System (LMS)

 • Experience working with faculty members, graduate employees, and students from diverse disciplines and cultures.

 • Experience working with TDNext or similar ticketing software.